 But this is when you become more efficient with the experience in the market.
 So, this stage might seem like the product sale is not growing in volume, but you will surely be at your most profitable stage by now.

-But you cannot forget that your competitors might have also solidified their offerings at this stage.
-It indicates that they might have taken out a portion of the market, reducing your product sales or growth.
+But you cannot forget that your competitors might have also solidified their offerings.
+It indicates they might have removed some markets, reducing your product sales or growth.

 In addition, most customers might have already started developing brand preferences after using your product.